 On June 24, 2015 Ontario’s Ministry of Environment, Conservation and Parks (MECP) introduced the AQHI to replace the previous Air Quality Index (AQI).
 Clean Air Hamilton and Hamilton Public Health Services were advocates for the development of this health-based Air Quality Index; a well-conceived health index that provides the public with useful information about current air quality conditions and provide the public with strategies they can use to reduce their exposures.

 The Government of Canada has developed an Air Quality Health Index (AQHI) and has piloted this index in selected cities across Canada starting in 2008.
 Daily AQHI readings for Hamilton are being piloted on Environment Canada’s website.
-The Government of Canada’s new AQHI is calculated in a different manner compared to the current Air Quality Index (AQI) that is reported by the Ontario Ministry of the Environment.
-The MOE’s AQI currently takes into account 6 pollutants: fine particulate matter (PM2.5,) nitrogen dioxide (NO2), sulphur dioxide (SO2), carbon monoxide (CO), total reduced sulphur (TRS) compounds and ground-level ozone (O3).
+The Government of Canada’s new AQHI is calculated in a different manner compared to the current Air Quality Index (AQI) that is reported by the Ontario Ministry of the Environment, Conservation and Parks.
+The MECP’s AQI currently takes into account 6 pollutants: fine particulate matter (PM2.5,) nitrogen dioxide (NO2), sulphur dioxide (SO2), carbon monoxide (CO), total reduced sulphur (TRS) compounds and ground-level ozone (O3).
 The AQI value is calculated based only on one of these six pollutants depending on which pollutant has the highest value on its scale.
-During the summer months when levels of ozone tend to be high, the hourly AQI value (which is reported by the MOE) will usually be determined by the concentration of ozone in the air.
+During the summer months when levels of ozone tend to be high, the hourly AQI value (which is reported by the MECP) will usually be determined by the concentration of ozone in the air.
 In the spring and the fall, the AQI level is driven by levels of PM2.5.